k21971/EvilHack/doc/evilhack-changelog.md

   wielding or wearing a bane artifact vs the steed
 - Switch from impossible to raw_print for 'Cannot open record file!' errors
+- Switch status from work in progress to beta